DCFUKSURMOM/Phantom-Satellite/README.md

 * Support for Classic Mac OS X versions, including PowerPC Macs

 [Whitestar](https://github.com/dbsoft/White-Star), a PM fork with some experimental Mac stuff, does seem to be able to be built for Classic Mac OS, but its currently [broken](https://github.com/dbsoft/White-Star/issues/2)
+The Whitestar dev seemingly wants to get his changes merged with upstream UXP once everything is working, so this feature may end up adding itself...

 * Proper support for iOS (depends on working ARM support)